OpenID Connect relies on claims to provide information about the end user to the relying parties.

 You can configure AM to either return all scope-derived claims in the ID token, or just the ones specified in the request:

 To configure the provider to always return scope-derived claims in the ID token, enable Always Return Claims in ID Tokens (Realms > Realm Name > Services > OAuth2 Provider > Advanced OpenID Connect).

 This option is disabled by default because of the security concerns of returning claims that may contain sensitive user information.

-To request that the provider only includes certain scope-derived claims in the ID token, enable
+To request that the provider only include certain scope-derived claims in the ID token, enable the property